Modelling the influence of data structure on learning in neural networks: the hidden manifold model: The equations of motion do not close in the trivial basis

 The point of this analysis is to show that the time evolution of $S_r^k$ involves ${(\Omega S)}_r^\ell$.
 Therefore to know the evolution of $S$ we need the one of $\Omega S$.
 This is not inocuous because, in order to have dynamical evolution equations with only ``up'' indices, we need to contract it.
 The evolution of $R^{km}$, which is proportional to the scalar product (in the $R$-dimensional manifold space) of $S^k$ and $\tilde w^m$, is thus given by the scalar product of $\Omega S^k$ and $\tilde w^m$.

-It is not difficult to see that the evolution of $\Omega S$ will require knowing $\Omega^2 S$ etc. So we have an infinite hierarchy of coupled equations.
-However, these can be closed by changing basis for $S$.
+It is not difficult to see that the evolution of $\Omega S$ will require knowing $\Omega^2 S$ etc. So we have an infinite hierarchy of coupled equations, which would be hard to analyse.
+Yet, we can find closed equations by changing basis for $S$.